Viral Orca Attack Videos are AI-Generated and Fabricated

 Conclusion:

-After analyzing the available information, it is clear that the Maris Ellington story is entirely fabricated.
-There is no credible evidence that such a person existed or that the alleged incident ever occurred.
-The images being shared have been digitally altered, with visible inconsistencies such as different women portrayed as the same person, and unrealistic visuals like black colored blood in orca mouths.
-These elements combined with the lack of any verified media coverage confirm that the post is another example of viral disinformation designed to shock and mislead.
+After analyzing the available information, it is clear that both the Maris Ellington and the Jessica Radcliffe stories are entirely fabricated.
+There is no credible evidence that either individual existed or that the alleged incidents ever occurred.
+In both cases, the images and videos being shared have been digitally manipulated or generated using AI, showing clear inconsistencies such as different women portrayed as the same person, anatomically inaccurate orcas with short rounded mouths instead of the elongated snouts seen in real killer whales, and unrealistic visuals like black-colored blood in orca mouths.
+These visual flaws, combined with the absence of any verified media coverage or official statements, confirm that these posts are further examples of viral disinformation created to shock and mislead audiences.

 Title:No Evidence of Orca Attack Involving Trainer Maris Ellington